 “A Bureaucratic Desire for Revenge” speaks both to nihilism and to the jaded knee-jerk reaction of the cool when faced with nihilism.
 I think meaninglessness is generally regarded as somewhat passé right now.
 One could argue there’s good reason for that, as far as the current political landscape is concerned.
 But I’m thinking here of the difference between transcendence and control as they pertain to meaning.
 Control is a form of nihilism, in that it presupposes the possibility of meaninglessness and seeks to work against it by building meaning.
 Transcendence seems to occur when meaninglessness is both accepted and coupled with compassion.
 This realization was the key door out of hell for me.
 I suppose what you’re picking up on here is two kinds of acceptance: accepting what it means to be human and accepting the illusory nature of that meaning.
 We are the blade and the grass.

-Read an exclusive poem, “Magnetar,” scheduled for publication in Heavy Feather Review Vol. 9, below:
+Read an exclusive poem by Adam Tedesco scheduled for publication in Heavy Feather Review Vol. 9, below:

 I was a hard dancer before I broke my skin

 a consolation delivered as schooners cut through river wind

 What about sweetness before and after

 I am what happens in forgetting common language